AMCreates/list_and_template_method/3~Peoples.md

 # Wellow
 - The Wellow are a reclusive group that rarely leaves the forest.
 They are also rather secretive and prefer to stay cut off from the rest of the world.
 - These beings have two distinct sides.
 The first looks pretty human, with the addition of fangs, pointed ears, claws, and glowing eyes.
 Their eye colors include yellow, green, brown, and amber.
 When the Void Star leaves the sky, they change.
 Their second form is darker, stronger, faster, and scarier.
 In this form, the Wellow turn into large shadowy four-legged beings that are covered in a mix of feathers, fur, and haziness.
 Their eyes glow a hollow white, which pierces through the darkness of their forest.
 When they open their elongated jaws, sharp dark teeth are surely there.
 They become incredibly sensitive to light, so they will stay in their forest.
 In this form, they also cannot speak verbally.
-Although, they are able to communicate with eachother in their own way (like telepathy).
+Although, they are able to communicate with each other in their own way (like telepathy).
 -  The Wellow are not a fan of light or noise and prefer to stay closer to nature.
 -  They do not use any advanced technology, just simple mechanical inventions that are used manually, such as pulley systems.
 -  The Wellow are very spiritual and believe that the Void Beings still watch over them.
 They worship these beings, especially the being that created them, by meditating and presenting offerings of foraged items, artisan goods, and hand-made items.